kahunacohen/real-world-fp/README.md

 Let's code review this implementation:

 * The `write` methods perform side effects, namely reading and writing data from the file-system.
-They are *impure*, meaning the output of the `write` methods don't depend soley on their path inputs:
+They are *impure*, meaning the outputs of the `write` methods don't depend soley on their path inputs:
   * What if the file at inPath` doesn't exist?
   * What if the file at `inPath` doesn't have read permissions?
   * What if the caller doesn't have write permissions for `outPath`?